Congratulations, you’re looking to get into luxury real estate! Now, how do you get your first luxury real estate listing?

-Another excellent way to get your first listing is to find the maverick in your market.
+Another excellent way to get your first luxury real estate listing is to find the maverick in your market.
 The maverick in your market is the person who wants to show people they’re different.
-They typically want to take a chance on a new person and they are the ones who are willing to go with an agent who’s new, fresh, audacious, and creative.
+They typically want to take a chance on a new person and they are the ones willing to go with an agent who is new, fresh, audacious, and creative.
 That’s the person you want to go to.

-For example, I was at a woman’s property that had a grandiose barn.
-She must have spent millions of dollars building this barn.
-The barn had heated tile floors, natural finished wainscoting, and a beautiful chair rail.
-It was just a breathtaking barn.
+For example, one time, I was viewing a woman’s property.
+She had a grandiose barn that she must have spent millions of dollars building.
+The barn had heated tile floors, naturally finished wainscoting, and a beautiful chair rail.
+It was breathtaking, to say the least.

 However, when I went to the area where the car was parked, I saw a deep metallic green Subaru Outback.
 She’s a maverick.
 She spends millions and millions, but when she goes into town, she goes in a Subaru.

 This is where market research pays dividends.
 Knowing the individuals in your market will help you find the mavericks.
 They’re the ones who show up in town with a truck.
-I’ve shown multimillion dollar homes where people show up in a pick-up truck.
-They’re trying to throw you off track, but that’s the kind of person who will take a chance on an agent who’s new to the market, new to Luxury Real Estate, and new to a different location.
+I’ve shown multimillion-dollar homes to people who show up in pick-up trucks.
+They’re trying to throw you off track, but that’s the kind of person who will take a chance on an agent who’s new to the market, new to luxury real estate, or new to a location.

 Moreover, I always tell people, on your first appointment, you want to diagnose before you prescribe.
 Salespeople can’t seem to help themselves.
 They go in and start blabbing away before really listening to their client’s needs or wants.

 Think of yourself as a doctor.
 Ask them lots of questions.
 Ask them to show you the house and then go through on your own.
 I always have the seller show me their house and then I go back through with a recorder and a checklist.
 I laser measure the whole house and make notes.
 And then I execute my checklist while I’m there.

 Lastly, and this is very important, never give them the price on the first appointment.